allegedlyandrei/telebot-chat-sbs/README.md

 			b.Send(m.Sender, "Question 1")

-			//the name of the file is same as user's telegram id f, _ = os.Create(strconv.Itoa(m.Sender.ID))
+			//the name of the file is same as the user's telegram id f, _ = os.Create(strconv.Itoa(m.Sender.ID))
 			inner, _ = f.WriteString("q2")